What makes a motorcycle glove “wind-proof”?

 - So ... if the seams are sealed, it's waterproof AND windproof.

-- If the seams are not sealed, its windproof ONLY.
+- If the seams are not sealed, its windproof ONLY, but NOT waterproof.

 Examples of Windproof Gloves:

-As mentioned earlier, gloves can be windproof WITHOUT being waterproof (a perfect example is the Olympia 280 Windstop Akita Glove – a lined windproof glove that is not waterproof).
+A perfect example is the Olympia 280 Windstop Akita Glove – a lined windproof glove that is not waterproof.

 When might you want that?
-If you’ve ridden in spring and late fall anywhere in our great country, you’re going to experience some cold blustery weather.To find gloves in this category, look for the following labels:
+If you’ve ridden in spring and late fall anywhere in our great country, you’re going to experience some cold blustery weather.Gloves in this category typically have the following labels:

 - WindStopper: a windproof lamination made by W.L.
 Gore, the same company that makes Gore-Tex